hcarstens/MorningCast/README.md

 ---

-*"Every day you receive three readings — Horoscope, Tarot, and I Ching — which combine into your single sign."*
+*"Every day you receive three readings — I Ching, Tarot, and Horoscope — which combine into your single sign."*